elastic/DaC-Reference/docs/internals_of_the_detection_rules_repo.md

 The **deprecated_rules.json** also contains several fields nested under the rule ID:

-- stack_version: The minimum Elastic Security version that the rule supported.
+- stack_version: The minimum Elastic Security version that the rule supported
 - rule_name: The name of the rule
 - Deprecation_date: The date the rule was deprecated